 Next make the frosting.

 Start off by bringing the butter and cream cheese to room temperature!
 This is a very important step.
-If you don’t bring the butter to room temperature, you might have bits of butter throughout the frosting, and the cream cheese will have “graininess” – you do not want this…
+If you do not bring the butter to room temperature, you might have bits of butter throughout the frosting, and the cream cheese will have “graininess” – you do not want this…

 Once the ingredients are at room temperature, combine the unsalted butter and cream cheese.
 Blend together with hand mixer for about 4 minutes.